 The location of employees can influence benefit provision and salaries.
 Costs will be higher in London and the South East.
 It should be noted that knowledge hubs such as Bristol (tech) or Aberdeen (oil and gas), you will see salary and benefit costs being higher.

 2. UK BENEFITS MENU

 The ranges of benefits that are typically available to employees in the UK are shown in this table.
-Please note that advice on pensions can be provided by our sister company, Punter Southall Aspire.

 2.1 Mandatory Benefits